 That all amounts to a big leg up.

 At Modernize, we frequently speak to homeowners about their home improvement projects.
-Budgeting your project is stressful and we get that: The first step is to be sure you can afford this system you’re planning to install, based on factors like your cash flow, your assets, and what the return will be on your investment.
+Budgeting your project is stressful and we get that.
+The first step is to be sure you can afford the system you’re planning to install, based on factors like your cash flow, your assets, and what the return will be on your investment.

 Enter the budget.

 Calculating What You Can Afford

 Some solar panel system installation projects could cost nothing at all.
 You could increase your home value with solar without buying a solar panel system at all.
 But considering the many financial incentives offered by local, regional, and federal agencies, it could also be lucrative to finance your own solar paneling system.

 Calculate your income and your expenses, your needs and your wants, and find the figure of money you could theoretically put aside for an investment in your home.
 Your experienced contractor is one of your most important initial sources on how to best determine what that investment should look like.
 Be sure to consult them for that piece of the pie, but remember this is your project (and your money).
 It’s okay to be a little selfish and somewhat frugal to achieve your ends.